feathersui/feathersui-website/learn/haxe-openfl/getting-started.md

 ## Anything missing?

-If something is missing in the documentation, or if you found some part particularly confusing, please [open an issue on the feathersui-website repository](https://github.com/feathersui/feathersui-website/issues/new), or send a tweet to [@feathersui](https://twitter.com/feathersui) on Twitter.
+If something is missing in the documentation, or if you found some part particularly confusing, please [open an issue on the feathersui-website repository](https://github.com/feathersui/feathersui-website/issues/new), or drop a message to [@feathersui on Mastodon](https://fosstodon.org/@feathersui).